CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/monster_generic/entity.md

 <li><b>3 </b> : 50% Health Remaining : When monster health drops to 50% or below.</li>
 <li><b>4 </b> : Death : When monster dies.</li>
 <li><b>7 </b> : Hear World : When monster hear environmental sounds like door opening/closing or glass breaking.</li>
 <li><b>8 </b> : Hear Player : When monster hear a player for the first time, his footsteps or weapons.
-Note that crouching makes player harder to hear, just like some quiter weapons are harder to heard by monsters.
+Note that crouching makes player harder to hear, just like some quieter weapons are harder to heard by monsters.
 Allies might ignore hearing player when they are moving behind monster's back, but still this trigger will fire when monster saw player.</li>
 <li><b>9 </b> : Hear Combat : When monster hear combat sounds like weapon shooting or explosions.</li>
 <li><b>10</b> : See Player Unconditional : When monster see a player for the first time.</li>
 <li><b>11</b> : See Player, Not In Combat : When monster see a player for the first time, but it's not in combat of any kind.
 When player attack a monster before monster even saw him, the trigger will fire.</li>